-Combining an existing chemo drug with a linker molecule that causes it to bindUsing with albumin to deliver an anti-cancer drug to the tumor-facilitates a higher dose with less toxicity.
-This concept has already been proven by Abraxane, which generated \$427_447 million of sales in the first nine months of 20132012.
-In other words, CytRx is applying a proven known approach but with some additional advantages to an well tested-drug concept.-Aldox requires an acidic environment to release the drug from the linker.
-This is a key feature since it does not release the drug in healthy,non-acidic tissues.
+Using albumin to deliver an anti-cancer drug to the tumor has already been proven by Abraxane, which generated \$447 million of sales in the first nine months of 2013.
+In other words, CytRx is applying a known approach but with some additional advantages.
+Aldox requires an acidic environment to release the drug from the linker.
+This is a key feature since it does not release the drug in healthy, non-acidic tissues.
 This allows 3.5 times the standard dose of doxorubicin to be given to the patient at each cycle.
 Further, CytRx has reported that they can treat for longer than six cycles which is the current maximum for doxorubicin due to toxicity.
-As a result, the fact that CytRx has already performed strongly in FDA trials should never have been much of a surprise in the first place.
-It stands to reason that we should expect further strong performance in clinical trials,andultimately resulting in likely FDA approval as the company's compounds move through the processin the future.
+It stands to reason that we should expect further strong performance in clinical trials, ultimately resulting in FDA approval in the future.